July 25, 2014

 Cats, like people, are individuals.
 No two are exactly alike, whether they're from the same breed or even the same litter.

-Some cats are very mellow and will tolerate any kind of handling, including being dressed in clothes.
+Some cats are very mellow and will tolerate any kind of handling.
 These cats are perfect for young kids or older people who want and appreciate this type of cat.

 Other cats don't like being picked up or held and will only come to you for petting when they feel like it.
-There are cats who live to nap and cats who are perpetual motion machines.
+Cats also have varying degrees of energy: some prefer to nap all day, while others are constantly on the go.

 Personality can vary widely by breed, too.
 If you decide you want a purebred, do your homework so you end up with one that's right for you.
 Persians, for example, are typically laid-back and sedentary, while Bengals and other "exotic" breeds (created with wild cat genes) tend to be extremely active.
 Siamese have the reputation of being very talkative.

-Short-haired cats don't require as much brushing, but it helps to remove loose fur, stimulate the skin, and distribute oils through the coat.
-A cat who likes being groomed will come running when she sees the brush.
+Short-haired cats don't require as much brushing, but it does help to remove loose fur, stimulate the skin, and distribute oils through the coat.
+A cat who likes being groomed will come running when they see the brush.

 If you have your heart set on a specific breed, make sure you research that breed thoroughly as well as the breeder (if you choose to buy a purebred).
-Some breeds are prone to certain medical problems, and there are breeders that are not that careful about their breeding programs.
+Some breeds are prone to certain medical problems, and there are many breeders who aren’t careful about their breeding programs, resulting in injured or traumatized cats.

 In general, mixed breed cats tend to be healthier, since their gene pools are much more diverse.
 Read more on purebred pets vs. mixed breeds »